Buenos Aires Western Railway: Opening and first public trip

 On 27 August a new and successful test was carried out.
 On that day the country's first telegraph network was also started up, laid out by the company with the aim of helping the rail service.

 Finally, on 29 August 1857 (a sunny Saturday) the opening ceremony took place, presided over by the governor of Buenos Aires, Valentín Alsina.
 On the inaugural journey he was accompanied by, among others, Bartolomé Mitre, Domingo F. Sarmiento, Dalmacio Vélez Sárfield, Estanislao del Campo, members of the Railroad Society and special guests such as local political boss José María Yanquetruz, in military dress.

 That morning a mass was celebrated and the engines La Porteña and La Argentina were blessed.
 La Porteña and its carriages, driven by Alfonso Corazzi (also acting as stoker), was waved off from the decorated station by a crowd, and reached San José de Flores village, where a band played the Marcha a Lavalle.
 Finally it reached the terminal station, La Floresta, where it was welcomed by a crowd and the company gave a refreshment service to the passengers in the local Café Restaurant.

 From 30 August 1857 a regular public service was offered twice a day in each direction.
 A new night service was apparently soon authorised.
 A first class ticket was $10, and second or open-carriage tickets were $5.
-From the first trip until 31 December, 56,190 passengers and 2,257 tons of cargo were transported.
+From the first trip until 31 December of that year, 56,190 passengers and 2,257 tons of cargo were transported.
 In Buenos Aires the population at the time was approximately 170,000 inhabitants.
 In 1858 the line transported 185,566 passengers and 6,747 tons of cargo.